 Students who will be participating in a mandatory, class-wide offsite learning activity, must complete the Field Trip Acknowledgement Form prior to participation.
 Students are expected to provide their own transportation to and from offsite learning activity locations and assume responsibility for all risks associated with the travel, unless otherwise notified by school officials.
 Because offsite learning activity are scheduled during classroom training hours, students who do not participate will be considered absent for the class session and are subject to the terms of the current attendance policy.
-Students who are unable to participate in a scheduled offsite learning activity to inquire as to the possibility of completing an alternative assignment in lieu of offsite learning activity participation.
+Students who are unable to participate in a scheduled offsite learning activity must contact his/her instructor and/or Program Director prior to the date of the offsite learning activity to inquire as to the possibility of completing an alternative assignment in lieu of offsite learning activity participation.